-Final Cuts: New Tales of Hollywood Horror and Other Spectacles
+Final Cuts: New Tales of Hollywood Horror and Other Spectacles,

 ed.
 Ellen Datlow